LearnersGuild/guide/Phases/Interviews/README.md

 ### The Big Picture

+1. Phase Interviews begin on Monday at 9am and must be submitted by Wednesday at 12pm.

-1. A Phase Interview can be attempted more than once.
+2. A Phase Interview can be attempted more than once.
-2. You must wait a full two weeks between Phase Interview attempts.
+3. You must wait a full two weeks between Phase Interview attempts.
 For example, if you attempt an interview in week 4, you must wait until the Monday of week 7 for your second attempt.
-3. You may complete the coding portion of your Phase Interview remotely.
+4. You may complete the coding portion of your Phase Interview remotely.
-4. All comprehension interviews are conducted via video chat regardless of whether you are physically onsite or not.
+5. All comprehension interviews are conducted via video chat regardless of whether you are physically onsite or not.
-5. Under most circumstances, you will receive the outcome of your interview on the Friday of your interview week.
+6. Under most circumstances, you will receive the outcome of your interview on the Friday of your interview week.

 ---

 ### Phase Interview Logistics & Content

-#### **Phase Interviews begin on Monday at 9am and must be submitted by Wednesday at 12pm.**
+####

 * Following submission, the evaluating SEP \(also referred to as the "evaluator"\) will schedule a 30-45 minute, technical comprehension interview \(via video-chat\) with you.
 * In most cases, interview results will be shared via email on the Friday of your interview week.
 In some cases your interview results will be shared the following Monday.